zelythia/AutoTools/README.md

 version)
 AutoTools is entirely client-side and works on servers and with many third-party mods.

+AutoTools also works with [Controllable](https://github.com/MrCrayfish/Controllable)

 ---

 ### For Developers:

 Tools: Should implement Item.isCorrectToolForDrops(BlockState) and Item.getDestroySpeed(Item, BlockState).
-Additionally, Blocks should correctly implement requiresCorrectToolForDrops
+Additionally, Blocks should correctly implement requiresCorrectToolForDrops  (Mojmap Mappings)

 Weapons: Items need their attack damage (and attack speed) stored as AttributeModifiers